 Well, she’s right, one source of Hamlet’s insanity is Ophelia.
 But, she’s right about that in the same way that she would be right if she said one source of Ahab’s frustration is that he keeps getting splinters from his wooden leg and that he finds fishing is often excruciatingly boring.

 She is also correct that multiple characters scheme to get Hamlet and Ophelia to, as they say these days, hook-up but, that is as correct a summation of the play as saying Anna Karenina is a sociological study of train schedules in 19th century Europe.

-Again the impulse is to laugh at both Spampinato’s freshman level attempt at a con and The Guardian’s attempt to sneak one passed the goalkeeper but while ridiculous it must be taken seriously as a spur to the defense of morality and freedom and intellectual honesty and we can’t ignore the righteous need to say that they (Spampinato and The Guardian) sound like a fascist and that that sound is precisely like the cliché of the left wing fascist deployed by the right.
+Again the impulse is to laugh at both Spampinato’s freshman level attempt at a con and The Guardian’s attempt to sneak one passed the goalkeeper, but while ridiculous it must be taken seriously as a spur to the defense of morality and freedom and intellectual honesty, and we can’t ignore the righteous need to say that they (Spampinato and The Guardian) sound like a pair of fascists, and that that sound is precisely like the cliché of the left wing fascist deployed by the right.

 Oy.
 Talk about a complicated family drama.

 But, aside from all of that, he’s also concerned about life and death, the possibilities of an invasion, being murdered by a pair of knuckleheaded hitmen, his erstwhile lover’s brother, and an uncle who has more in common with Stalin or a mafia don than one would think at first blush.